maquinitas/maquinitas-max/README.md

 ## About

-maquinitas-m4l is the Max flavor of the maquinitas software library.
+maquinitas-max is the Max flavor of the maquinitas software library.

 ## Contents